zappascout/devil_notes-sources/docs/notes_15_devil.md

 end
 ```
-In the first line we define the function "playseq" and initialize it
+In the first line we define the function "playseq" and initialize it (i.e. *activate it*)
 with a "do" call.
 The words "notes" and "durations" appear between
 goalposts at the end of this line to tell the Ruby interpreter (and us)
 to expect values for these two parameters whenever the function is